-- Strip the yellow wire(ignition power) and crimp the appropriate gauge perma-seal butt connector with a 3A add-a-tap or in-line fuse holder.
+Strip the yellow wire(ignition power, Marked B+) and crimp the appropriate gauge perma-seal butt connector with a 3A add-a-tap or in-line fuse holder.

 Connect to a reliable ignition source.

-- Strip the red wire(constant power) and crimp the appropriate gauge perma-seal butt connector with a 3A add-a-tap or in-line fuse holder.
+Strip the red wire(Accessory / Switch power, Marked ACC) and crimp the appropriate gauge perma-seal butt connector with a 3A add-a-tap or in-line fuse holder.

 Connect to a reliable constant power source.